Skip to content

 Note

-This file might seem silly, but it allows users to build complex apps that include many other apps / subapps.
-Beginners will likely never look at this file again.
+While this file may seem trivial, it enables users to build complex apps that include many other apps / subapps.
+Beginners will likely never revisit this file.

 1. Open the pyproject.toml file.
-This file is what tells Python how to install your code.
-It doesn't take much to install a package 😄.
-As you project gets larger and needs other programs installed, you'll make note of them here.
-For now, nothing needs to be changed.
+This file instructs Python on how to install your code (and it doesn't require much to install a package 😄).
+As your project expands and requires other programs to be installed, you'll track them here.
+For now, no changes are needed.

-2. While inside your new project folder, we want to "install" the project to your conda envirnment in "--editable" (-e) mode.
-This means you'll be make changes to your code and Python should automatically use your changes.
+2. While inside your new project folder, "install" the project to your conda environment in "--editable" (-e) mode.
+This allows you to make changes to your code, and Python will automatically incorporate your changes.

 # replace "my_new_project" with the name of your project